GTPB/ADER19F/pages/tutorial-seurat-mca.md

 Housekeeping genes that are similarly expressed in all cell populations are not useful for the purpose of identifying these populations.
 Thus, it is often useful to select a subset of genes that display higher than average variability among cells to be used for dimensionality reduction and clustering of cells, as this will greatly speed-up the computations.

 The `FindVariableGenes` from the *Seurat* package does this by selecting genes that display a variance/mean ratio above a user-supplied threshold.
-Here we select genes that have a dispersion more than 0.5 standard deviations above the average dispersion of genes with a similar expression level (`y.cuttoff`).
-We can also set thresholds for minimum expression (`x.low.cutoff`) and maximum expression (`x.high.cutoff`).
+Here we select genes that have a dispersion more than 0.5 standard deviations above the average dispersion of genes with a similar expression level (<span style="padding:2px 3px 3px;background-color: #eaeaea;font-family: Courier New;font-size: 12px;color: #333333;-webkit-border-radius: 3px;-moz-border-radius: 3px;border-radius: 3px;">y.cuttoff</span>).
+We can also set thresholds for minimum expression (<span style="padding:2px 3px 3px;background-color: #eaeaea;font-family: Courier New;font-size: 12px;color: #333333;-webkit-border-radius: 3px;-moz-border-radius: 3px;border-radius: 3px;">x.low.cutoff</span>) and maximum expression (<span style="padding:2px 3px 3px;background-color: #eaeaea;font-family: Courier New;font-size: 12px;color: #333333;-webkit-border-radius: 3px;-moz-border-radius: 3px;border-radius: 3px;">x.high.cutoff</span>).

 ```r